 What is a Bad Credit Score

-Those that have a credit score of about 560 to 659 are considered to have fair credit, but below 560 is considered a poor credit history or bad credit score.
+Those that have a credit score of about 600 to 659 are considered to have fair credit, but below this are considered to have a poor credit history or bad credit score.
+This can make it difficult to qualify when you need to borrow.
+This leaves few options, with the ones available having high interest rates.
 But don’t despair, as there are ways that you can improve your score, so that you’ll someday be able to take advantage of better rates in the future.